javalite/javalite-site/content/src/activeweb/async.md

 Since the underlying technology is [JMS - Java Messaging Service](https://en.wikipedia.org/wiki/Java_Message_Service), the communication protocol is limited to the types of messages supported by JMS.
-JavaLite Async may use one of two: `javax.jms.TextMessage` or `javax.jms.TextMessage`.
+JavaLite Async may use one of two: `javax.jms.TextMessage` or `javax.jms.BytesMessage`.
 In both cases, the serialization of a command is first done to XML with the use of [XStream](http://x-stream.github.io/).

 If your command has a tranient field that cannot/should not be serialized, use the XStream annotation to ignore it: